 Station access at Heathrow

 The underground station is located below the airport's central bus station.
-On foot it's five to ten minutes from Terminal 1, and ten to 15 minutes from Terminal 3.
+On foot it's five to ten minutes from Terminal 1 or 2, and ten to 15 minutes from Terminal 3.
 There are help buttons on either side of the up escalators to call station staff, who will take you to a lift to reach the ticket office level.
 From here there are lifts to take you to ground level and the central bus station.

 Heathrow Terminal 4

 The underground station is below the terminal.
 If you are a wheelchair user, you will need to seek assistance from station staff to pass through the trolley barriers.